andrew/ultimate-awesome/README.md

 - [awesome-x6](https://github.com/lloydzhou/awesome-x6) - Awesome list of antv x6.
 - [awesome-tsukuba](https://github.com/Make-IT-TSUKUBA/awesome-tsukuba) - 筑波大学に関連する便利なツール・サイト・スマホアプリなど.
 - [awesome-kramdown](https://github.com/mundimark/awesome-kramdown) - A collection of awesome kramdown goodies for the converter for (structured) text with formatting markup in markdown conventions.
-- [Awesome-Computational-Structural-Biology](https://github.com/pengzhangzhi/Awesome-Computational-Structural-Biology) - A curated list of awesome self-learning materials in Computational Structural Biology, such as sources, tutorials, etc.
 - [awesome-computer-science](https://github.com/quabanc/awesome-computer-science) - Some of the awesome resources in Computer Science.
 - [awesome-aws-research](https://github.com/randyridgley/awesome-aws-research) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources for Academic Researchers new to AWS.
 - [awesome-dao-zh](https://github.com/SeeDAO-OpenSource/awesome-dao-zh) - 📚 DAO 相关开源工具精选中文版.